 Can I use a plugin across multiple projects without reinstalling?

 Yes.
-Personal plugins installed at the user level (~/.claude/plugins/) are available in every project.
-For project-specific plugins, install them in the project's .claude/ directory or reference them in a team marketplace that all projects point to.
+Plugins installed at the user level (~/.claude/plugins/) are available in every project on that machine.
+For project-specific plugins, install them in the project's .claude/ directory or reference them through a team marketplace that every project points to.
+The choice is whether the plugin is a personal tool or a team artifact.

-How do I update a plugin that's already installed by my team?
+How do I update a plugin that team members already have installed?

-Bump the version in plugin.json and push to your marketplace repository.
-Team members can update through the plugin manager or by running /plugin update.
-Major version bumps should include migration notes in the README.
+Bump the version in plugin.json and push to the marketplace repository.
+Team members update via the plugin manager or by running /plugin update.
+Major bumps must include migration notes in the README — what changed, how to update existing context files.
+If you renamed a field (sources.github.org → sources.github.organization), ship a one-line migration sed command in the README.
+Friction kills upgrades.

 What happens if two plugins define a skill with the same name?

-Plugin skills are namespaced by the plugin name (e.g., /team-brief:generate-brief vs /sprint-tools:generate-brief), so naming conflicts between plugins are impossible.
-Within a single plugin, each skill needs a unique name.
+Plugin skills are namespaced by plugin name (/team-brief:generate-brief vs /sprint-tools:generate-brief), so cross-plugin collisions are impossible.
+Within a single plugin, every skill needs a unique name.
+The runtime resolves the namespace; the author owns the local uniqueness.

 Can context files reference environment variables?